Area source pollution

-Area sources are sources of pollution which emit a substance or radiation from a specified area.
+Area sources are sources of pollution which emit a substance or radiation from a specified area.Examples of area sources include gas stations, dry-cleaners, print shops, autobody shops, furniture manufactures, and home sources such as wood stoves, pesticides, and cleaners.
+Area sources contribute to 26 percent of all man-made air toxic emissions according to EPA estimates.

 Air pollution

 For example, area sources of air pollution are air pollutant emission sources which operate within a certain locale.
 The U.S. Environmental Protection Agency has categorized 70 different categories of air pollution area source.
 Locomotives operating on certain linear tracks are examples of a line source, whereas locomotives operating within a railyard are an example of an area source of pollution.
 Other area sources of air pollution are: